WBIG-FM: Classic rock

 After the spring 2009 format change of rival classic rock station WTGB to adult contemporary, WBIG-FM tried to appease listeners of WTGB by shifting to a musical position in between light classic hits and slightly heavier classic rock, but still not becoming a full-fledged classic rock station.
 Four months later, oldies outlet WJZW (now WMAL-FM) flipped to mainstream rock (mostly heavy classic rock with a few newer songs).
 Throughout 2010, WVRX slowly siphoned listeners from WBIG, especially in WVRX's target demographic of men 25-54.
 By the third week of August 2010, WBIG had plummeted to 14th in the overall Arbitron radio ratings after rising to 8th place after the demise of WTGB.

 On August 30, 2010, the station fired its morning show staff, host Jon Ballard and news anchor Bill Stabler.
 After being fired, Ballard called into Elliot in the Morning on WWDC, where Ballard worked afternoons until 2006.
 He began to discuss the incident with Elliot Segal.
 Reportedly, although Ballard did not criticize WBIG-FM or Clear Channel, WWDC management cut off the conversation by ending the show early and "dumping" to music, a process normally used to avoid content that would garner FCC fines.
 After Ballard's firing, the station shifted its playlist completely to classic rock, and began promoting the fact that it was now running with no disc jockeys.
-By October, DJ's would return, with Lisa Berigan doing middays, Doc Reno doing afternoon drive, and Big Rig doing nights.
+By October, DJs would return, with Lisa Berigan doing middays, Doc Reno doing afternoon drive, and Big Rig doing nights.
 On November 20, Tommy Griffiths became the station's morning host.
 In July 2016, "Big 100.3" reverted to the "Big 100" branding.

-In April 2022, iHeartMedia announced a marketing partnership with the NFL's Washington Commanders, where the team would see marketing spread across the iHeart Washington portfolio with talent having a presence at events such as draft parties and training camp, as well as the team appearing at the group's stations and promotional events and concerts.
-WBIG-FM would take over as the broadcast home of Commanders games, taking over from a joint simulcast of WMAL-FM, WSBN, and WTEM.
-The broadcast is restricted to the immediate Washington DC area, an audio message regarding these restrictions plays outside of the Washington DC market when streamed on iHeartRadio.
+Beginning with the 2022 NFL season, WBIG-FM took over as the broadcast home of Washington Commanders games, replacing a joint simulcast of WMAL-FM, WSBN, and WTEM.
+Don Geronimo, at the time the station's morning host, was fired after making disparaging comments on-air about a female sports reporter for WUSA (channel 9) during the team's 2023 training camp.

+WBIG-FM's last two live DJs, Berigan and new morning host Paul Jaxon, were laid off in November 2024 as part of a large round of staffing cuts at iHeartMedia.
+The station's broadcast day is now entirely voice-tracked.

 Short-spaced signal

-WBIG-FM is short-spaced to WRNB, an urban adult contemporary station licensed to Media, Pennsylvania, just outside Philadelphia.
-Washington and Media are only 112 miles apart.
-The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.
+WBIG-FM is short-spaced to Media, Pennsylvania-licensed WRNB, a Radio One station in the Philadelphia market which transmits from the Roxborough section of the city.
+The transmitters of the two stations are around 131 mi apart, 29 mi short of the FCC's minimum distance guidelines for Class B stations, which is 150 mi.

-The two stations are grandfathered at this short space, and operate with some interference between Baltimore and the Pennsylvania-Maryland border.
+The two stations are grandfathered for this short spacing of their allocations, and operate with some interference between Baltimore and the Pennsylvania–Maryland state line.